pytorch/serve/examples/Workflows/nmt_tranformers_pipeline/README.md

 # Workflow pipeline example using nmt transformer nlp model

 This example uses the existing [nmt_transformers](../../nmt_transformer) standalone example to create a workflow.
 We use three models, in two examples to demonstrate stringing them together in a workflow.
+To change the default batch size and batch delay the yaml file for the workflow can to be changed.
+This cannot currently be set via the REST API.

 ## Flow